The In–House vs Outsourcing Debate

 In–house software development requires creating and managing your own team.
 It’s your responsibility to find good candidates, but you might be restricted by what your labor market has to offer.
 There’s also a chance you’ll have to fight over the best candidates with other employers.
 Thus the recruitment process might take a longer time — especially when offboarding comes into play — and you might be forced to make some compromises.

 You’ll be responsible for providing necessary software and hardware, as well as an office space that complies with certain standards and regulations.
-Another good thing to consider is work culture, which is often undervalued, but which is important if you want to create a team that will believe in your mission and stay for more than a year.
+Another good thing to consider is work culture, which is often undervalued, but which is important if you want to create a team that will believe in your mission and stays for more than a year.

 At MPC, one of our benefits is the MPCharity program, which allows employees to propose a cause to support and/or raise money for.
 So far, we have financially supported the Centre for Monitoring Racist and Xenophobic Behaviour during Pride Month, Abortion Dream Team during the Abortion Crisis in Poland, we have also supported local orphanages by donating our computers when the Pandemic forced schools to close, among other things.

 Once your in–house team is completed, it’s up to you to employ effective management and to call all the shots, even if it’s to delegate it to someone else, a Project Manager or a Scrum Master.
-That high level of control comes with a cost — it’ll be harder to bring any changes to your team mid project (if, for example, some role will turn out to be unnecessary).
-It will also take time for your team to get to know each other well enough to start working like a well oiled machine.
+That high level of control comes with a cost — it’ll be harder to bring any changes to your team mid-project (if, for example, some role will turn out to be unnecessary).
+It will also take time for your team to get to know each other well enough to start working like a well-oiled machine.

-Outsourcing software development comes without all the worries surrounding recruitment, management and both software and hardware infrastructure.
+Outsourcing software development comes without all the worries surrounding recruitment, management, and both software and hardware infrastructure.
 These three things are covered by your chosen vendor, who will recommend the best people for the project, provide all the resources needed and handle the management, in part or even wholly, depending on your preference.
 This means that you’ll be free to focus on your core tasks, as long as your business partner provides you with a necessary level of transparency and frequent reports.

 When To Outsource?